-This is a relatively easy hike through the pine forests on well-marked walking trail.
+This is a hike through the pine forests on well-marked walking trail.
 Several legends speak of the beauty of Hrid lake.
 One of the most famous ones is that magical fairies bathe in it.
 The lake is mainly accessible between June and November.
 The rest of the year is available to fairies only.

 Hrid lake.
 Photo credit: Tadeja Leskovšek

 Lunch at the rural household Redžematović will fill you with energy after this hike.
 There, you can also learn how to make cheese, help with the preparation of authentic dishes or ride a horse.

 After that, it’s time to move towards Gusinje and Vusanje.